mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Improved or Advanced sensors since those include densitometers.
 Apply the effect of the Electronics (sensors) check to a Difficult (10+) Science (planetology) or Profession (belter) check (INT, 1D+1 hours).
-This time is spent surveying the asteroid using the ship’s sensors to determine which placement is optimal.
+This time is spent surveying the asteroid using the ship's sensors to determine which placement is optimal.
 Failure means the Travellers must start the procedure over, starting with the initial Electronics (sensors) check.